 The performance metrics collection architecture is distributed, in the sense that any performance tool may be executing remotely.
 However, a PMDA must run on the system for which it is collecting performance measurements.
-In most cases, connecting these tools together on the collection host is the responsibility of the pmcd process, as shown in Figure 2.
+In most cases, connecting these tools together on the collector host is the responsibility of the PMCD process, as shown in Figure 1-2.

-Figure 2.
-Process Structure for Distributed Operation
+Figure 1-2 Process Structure for Distributed Operation